arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 After this, I calibrated the servos.
 This was a process where I moved each legtip to a specific spot marked on a callibration paper, and the positions of the servos were saved onto the robot controller.
 This ensured that every time the robot started up, it would be able to start at a fixed position.
 With the hexapod callibrated, I moved on to testing it with the functions in the Processing app.
 The robot was able to walk, turn, move up and down, and perform several other functions.

 Now that I'm done with my second milestone, I will work on getting to my third.
-This involves getting the robot to perform all of these functions with the controller.
+This involves getting the robot to perform all of these functions with the controller, and I also want to add a mount to the top of the robot for the battery to sit on.

 # First Milestone